2019 Summary / 2020 Forecast:

-In this issue’s cover article, principal broker and partner Howard Friedman, CCIM discusses the economic future and how it affects the real estate industry.
+In this issue’s cover article, principal broker and partner Howard Friedman, CCIM reviews the year in commercial real estate and makes predictions for 2020.

 Bend’s Office Market:

-Compass Commercial surveyed 208 buildings for the third quarter 2019 office report.
-The buildings in the sample totaled just over 2.6 million square feet.
-Negative net absorption of 23,431 sq. ft. was recorded during the quarter moving the vacancy rate up to 3.9% from 2.98% in Q2.
-There is now 102,360 sq. ft. available for lease, up from 77,257 sq. ft. in Q2.
+Compass Commercial surveyed 209 buildings for the fourth quarter 2019 office report.
+The buildings in the sample totaled just over 2.61 million square feet.
+Positive net absorption of 11,005 sq. ft. was recorded during the quarter, but the vacancy rate rose slightly, due to the addition of a large office building to the survey, moving from 3.93% in Q3 to 4.02% in Q4.

 Bend’s Retail Market:

-Compass Commercial surveyed 256 retail buildings totaling 4,503,899 square feet for the third quarter of 2019.
-The citywide vacancy rate fell dramatically from 5.39% at the end of Q2 2019 to 3.30% at the end of Q3.
-This was primarily due to a significant lease signed during the quarter in the north97 submarket.
+Compass Commercial surveyed 256 retail buildings totaling 4.5 million square feet for the fourth quarter of 2019.
+The citywide vacancy rate fell once again for the third quarter in a row, from 3.3% at the end of Q3 2019 to 2.94% at the end of the year.

 Bend and Redmond Industrial Markets:

 Compass Commercial surveyed 315 buildings for the fourth quarter 2019 industrial report, totaling 4,477,864 square feet.
 The industrial market gained 791 sq. ft. of net positive absorption in Q4, and the vacancy rate fell slightly from 1.58% in Q3 to 1.55% in Q4.
 There is now 69,263 sq. ft. of industrial space available for lease in Bend, compared to 70,054 sq. ft. in Q3.